 “It’s also great to talk to kids about food in terms of how they feel when they eat it,” says Wood.
 “So, for example, I like to talk about how protein will give you stable energy or about how fiber will help you go to the bathroom every day.”
 You might also explain how healthy carbs, fats and proteins – plus phytonutrients (not listed on the label, but present in all plant foods) – can help kids build strong bodies and sharp minds and help keep illnesses at bay.

 Of course, you want your kids to pay at least some attention to what Marion Nestle, PhD, MPH, author of What to Eat: An Aisle-by-Aisle Guide to Savvy Food Choices and Good Eating (North Point Press, 2006), calls the “eat less” nutrients – namely, saturated and trans fats, cholesterol, and sodium.
-And as kids get older, you also want them to begin noticing the distribution of fats, carbs and proteins; foods containing gobs of added sugar (see Web Extra!); and so forth.
+And as kids get older, you also want them to begin noticing the distribution of fats, carbs and proteins; foods containing gobs of added sugar (see Web Extra! below); and so forth.
 But if you get kids too bogged down in complex formulas and technical details too early, you’re likely to lose their interest.

 A better approach: Wait until they start asking for more detail, then explore the finer points of nutrition together.